Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 Medium roast on the left.
 Dark roast on the right

-In general, nitro and cold brew coffee reduce the coffee’s acidity level, so some people use a lighter roast to reduce the acidity, as lighter roasts are more acidic than dark roasts.
+In general, nitro and cold brew coffee reduce the acidity level of the coffee, so some people use a lighter roast to achieve this, as lighter roasts tend to be more acidic than darker roasts.

-Dark roast coffee has rich flavor notes, such as chocolate, earthy, nutty, or even a little syrupy.
+Dark roast coffee has rich flavor notes, such as chocolate, earthy, nutty, or even a hint of syrup.

 These notes will overpower the light floral notes of lighter roasts or single-origin varieties.

-One other reason why people prefer dark roasts for nitro coffee is that the roasts are less expensive.
+Another reason people prefer dark roasts for nitro coffee is that they are less expensive.

-Single-origin varieties are more expensive, further adding to the extra expense of nitro coffee.
+Single-origin varieties are more expensive, adding to the already high cost of nitro coffee.

 Dark roasted coffee beans.